Floor Screeding Coatbridge

 Multi-coloured screeds can be customised to match a business brand, or to create a particular visual effect in a space.
 Their easy-to-maintain and clean properties make them a frequently chosen option for facilities that require a high standard of hygiene.
 Multi-coloured screeds are a great flooring option for cleanrooms and similar environments because they provide a seamless finish that eliminates joints or grout lines.
 Overall, coloured screeds provide both versatility and practicality as a flooring solution, making them a great option to add function and style to any industrial or commercial space.

-Granolithic screeding is frequently used in commercial and industrial buildings as well as in high-traffic areas in residential buildings.
-It is also commonly used in areas where abrasion and chemical resistance are needed.
-The resulting surface is smooth and hard, which makes it easy to maintain and clean, and provides an ideal base for other flooring materials.
+Granolithic screeding is typically used in commercial and industrial buildings and also in high-traffic areas in residential buildings.
+It is also commonly used in areas where chemical and abrasion resistance are required.
+The resulting surface is hard and smooth, which makes it easy to clean and maintain, and provides an excellent base for other flooring products.

 What Does Screeding Do?